UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/bot_parameterization.md

   - `minTimeBetweenUpdates` minimum number of seconds between updates.
 If update is called more frequently, no new price data will be fetched.
   - `medianizedFeeds` is an array of type `priceFeed` that defines the feeds overwhich the medianizer will take the median of.
 Each of these have their own components which are defined as:
     - `type` Each instance of the medianizer is also a type.
 This could be a `medianizer`, `uniswap` or `cryptowatch` depending on the configuration of the bot.
 The sample bot is using only `cryptowatch` price feeds to compute the median.
     - `exchange` a string identifier for the exchange to pull prices from.
-This should be the identifier used to identify the exchange in CW's REST API.
+This should be the identifier used to identify the exchange in CryptoWatch's REST API.
 - `ENVIRONMENT`[optional]: when set to `production`, will pipe logs to GCP stackdriver.
 - `SLACK_WEBHOOK`[optional]: can be included to send messages to a slack channel.
 - `PAGERDUTY_API_KEY`[optional]: if you want to configure your bot to send pager duty messages(sms, phone calls, or emails) when they crash or have `error` level logs you'll need an API key here.